Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: Abstract

 \section{Abstract}

-Skyrmionics materials hold the potential for future information technologies, such as racetrack memories.
-Key to that advancement are skyrmionics systems that exhibit high tunability and scalability, with stored information being easy to read and write by means of all-electrical techniques.
-Topological magnetic excitations, such as skyrmions and antiskyrmions give rise to a characteristic topological Hall effect (THE) in electrical transport.
-However, an unambiguous transport signature of antiskyrmions, in both thin films and bulk samples has been challenging to date.
-Here we apply magnetosensitive microscopy combined with electrical transport to directly detect the emergence of antiskyrmions in crystalline microstructures of Mn$_{1.4}$PtSn at room temperature.
-We reveal the THE of antiskyrmions and demonstrate its tunability by means of finite sizes, field orientation, and temperature.
-Our atomistic simulations and experimental anisotropy studies demonstrate the link between antiskyrmions and a complex magnetism that consists of competing ferro- and antiferromagnetic as well as chiral exchange interactions.
+Skyrmionic materials hold the potential for future information technologies, such as racetrack memories.
+Key to that advancement are systems that exhibit high tunability and scalability, with stored information being easy to read and write by means of all-electrical techniques.
+Topological magnetic excitations such as skyrmions and antiskyrmions, give rise to a characteristic topological Hall effect.
+However, the electrical detection of antiskyrmions, in both thin films and bulk samples has been challenging to date.
+Here, we apply magneto-optical microscopy combined with electrical transport to explore the antiskyrmion phase as it emerges in crystalline mesoscale structures of the Heusler magnet Mn$_{1.4}$PtSn.
+We reveal the Hall signature of antiskyrmions in line with our theoretical model, comprising anomalous and topological components.
+We examine its dependence on the vertical device thickness, field orientation, and temperature.
+Our atomistic simulations and experimental anisotropy studies demonstrate the link between antiskyrmions and a complex magnetism that consists of competing ferromagnetic, antiferromagnetic, and chiral exchange interactions, not captured by micromagnetic simulations.